Free eMastered & LANDR Alternative: No Subscription

 Wait about 20 seconds and download the result in MP3 or WAV.

 That's it.
-One track in about a minute, instead of paying LANDR $12/month and waiting 2 minutes per attempt — and you can do it 3 times a day for free.
+One track in about a minute, instead of paying LANDR $12/month and waiting 2 minutes per attempt — and you can try it free on the basic tier.

 Technical comparison: Magic Master vs. LANDR